aroyofficial/aroyofficial/README.md

 ![Your banner image](https://yourbannerimageurl.com)

 Welcome to my GitHub profile!
-I'm a Dotnet full-stack developer passionate about [Your Interests or Specializations].
-Here, you'll find a collection of my projects, contributions, and explorations in the world of [Your Field].
+I'm a Dotnet full-stack developer passionate about building scalable and robust APIs, microservices, etc. Also, I have a proven track record of building next-level dynamic and responsive UI/UX.
+Here, you'll find a collection of my sample projects, contributions, and explorations in the world of Dotnet full-stack.

 ## 🔧 Technologies & Tools